 Discussion

 We showed that natural and laboratory microbial inocula were differently structured, as were the resulting gut microbial communities in the recipient hosts, with the natural microbiomes being more diverse (i.e., higher ASV species richness) than the laboratory microbiomes.
 Analysis of the Daphnia performance traits showed that exposure to cyanobacteria reduced survival, fecundity and body size compared to the control, while exposure to the oomycete-like infection only reduced body size.
-Effects on survival and fecundity were dependent on the microbial inoculum type.
+Effects on survival and fecundity were also dependent on the microbial inoculum type.
 There was an interaction between the oomycete-like infection and cyanobacterium depending on the microbial inoculum type: the infection and cyanobacterium interacted antagonistically on survival when Daphnia were exposed to a laboratory-derived microbial inoculum, but not when they were exposed to a natural microbial inoculum.
 The results of this experiment also showed that Daphnia responses to the stressors and microbial inocula treatments were genotype dependent for survival and fecundity, but not for body size.

 As expected, natural microbial inocula were more diverse (i.e., higher ASV richness) and differently structured than laboratory-derived microbial inocula, and this was also reflected in the gut microbiomes of the recipient Daphnia.
 These results confirm the findings of Callens et al. (2020), which reported a general trend, where Daphnia exposed to treatments with a higher environmental bacterial diversity showed a higher bacterial diversity in the gut microbiome; most likely due to the presence of a larger pool of potential colonizers.
 A higher bacterial diversity or differently structured bacterial community in natural versus laboratory environments was also observed for other hosts (e.g., Drosophila: Chandler et al., 2011; Limulus polyphemus: Friel et al., 2020; zebrafish: Roeselers et al., 2011; mice: Rosshart et al., 2017).